by Kieran J. Lindsey, PhD

 As has been the case for every subsequent instructional technology that’s not teaching-by-telling and learning-by-listening, the first educational texts, written by the ancient Greeks, were met by all the usual suspects: distrust, dismay, disapproval, and defiance.

 Plato himself was quick to publicly mourn the impending loss of knowledge this crazy fad of committing facts and ideas to a page, rather than to memory, would surely bring.

 The irony, of course, is that grief didn’t keep Plato from adopting the dreaded innovation to document his opinion of the technology… which is how we are able to access and learn from his thoughts today, two thousand years and change later.

-And far from Athens… unless you happen to be in Athens while reading Plato, or this post.
+And far from Athens… unless you happen to be in Greece while reading Plato, or this post.

 Want to be notified when whenever new podcasts and other content are published?
 Join our mailing list!